 Hidden Hills Elementary School

-- Hidden Hills Elementary School's student population of 511 students has stayed relatively flat over five school years.
+Hidden Hills Elementary School's student population of 453 students has declined by 10% over five school years.

-- The teacher population of 34 teachers has grown by 6% over five school years.
+The teacher population of 31 teachers has declined by 6% over five school years.

 |Grades Offered||Grades Prekindergarten-6|